Is Tetuán dangerous?

 When I was in middle school back home, the halfwits in the local government apparently decided that us kids in suburban Phoenix were in serious danger of joining gangs.

 Our parents were terrified of the same thing… It was the heyday of N.W.A. and drive-by shootings were the plat du jour, apparently.

-If it was happening in LA, well, Scottsdale was obviously next.
+If it was happening in LA, well, Cave Creek – our dusty town just 12 miles north of Scottsdale – was obviously next.